101: The Crawling Eye

 Norman, I told you not to bother the guests.

 An imitation of “Mother” from the Alfred Hitchcock film Psycho (1960).
 “Norman” is Norman Bates, proprietor of the Bates Motel.

 What do you think that pocket’s for?
 Kleenex?

 Kleenex is a brand of facial tissue made by Kimberly-Clark.
 It was introduced in 1924 and has become an informal brand eponym for all such tissues.

-A reference to the mascot of Snuggle fabric softener, produced by Sun Products.
-In 1983, a talking white teddy bear puppet named Snuggle first appeared in commercials for Snuggle; it has been voiced by several people over the years, including former Monkee Micky Dolenz.
+In 1983, a talking white teddy bear puppet named Snuggle first appeared in commercials for Snuggle fabric softener, produced by Sun Products; it has been voiced by several people over the years, including former Monkee Micky Dolenz.

 It’s Bob Hope. –[Imitating.]
 Hey there.
 Join me this week with Brooke Shields and Erik Estrada.

 Comedian Bob Hope (1903-2003) appeared in films with crooner Bing Crosby and in many television specials, often related to his service with the United Services Organization, a tradition that began in World War II and continued through Korea, Vietnam, and the Persian Gulf.
 Brooke Shields is an actress and model who rose to fame in a series of Calvin Klein Jeans ads and then began a film and television career.
-She was a frequent guest of Hope’s in his specials.
 Erik Estrada is a television actor best known for playing Officer Frank “Ponch” Poncherello on CHiPs from 1977 to 1983.
 Both Estrada and Shields have been guests on various Bob Hope specials: Shields in 1981 and Estrada in 1979.